cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_NEW_PACKAGE.md

 There is **no code change in v4 and v5**.

-There are code changes if you're upgrading to Angular >=6, see [the other migration guides](../MIGRATION.md).
+There are code changes if you are upgrading to Angular >=6, see [the other migration guides](../MIGRATION.md).

 ## More documentation